LibreHealthIO/lh-ehr/INSTALL.md

 In order to take full advantage of the patient documents capability you must make sure that settings in `php.ini` file include `file_uploads = On`, that `upload_max_filesize"` is appropriate for your use, and that `upload_tmp_dir` is set to a correct value that will work on your system.

+Restart apache service.
+Instructions on doing that are given in the FAQ section.

 #### Step 6
 You will be given instructions on configuring the Apache web server.
 We suggest you print these instructions for future reference.
 Instructions are given to secure the`libreehrwebroot/sites/*/documents`, `libreehrwebroot/sites/*/edi` and `libreehrwebroot/sites/*/era` directories, which contain patient information.
 This can be done be either placing pertinent `.htaccess` files in these directories or by editing the apache configuration file.